 To get started ice skating, take a gander at our 8 pro tips for teaching kids to ice skate.

-After a one-year move to a different location, Bellevue's Magic Season ice arena is back in Downtown Park.
-(The park was getting a makeover; check out its absolutely epic new Inspiration Playgournd.)
-Magic Season is the largest holiday ice skating rink around, with decent real ice.
-There is a viewing tent with benches, and a concession area selling hot drinks and snacks onsite, but the nearest restrooms are at the playground nearby.
+This is the largest holiday ice skating rink around, located in Bellevue's Downtown Park, and it has decent real ice.
+There is a viewing tent with benches, and a concession area selling hot drinks and snacks onsite.
+Note the nearest restrooms are at the playground nearby.
+(If you've not been, do not miss the park's absolutely epic Inspiration Playground.)

-Schedule: Daily, Nov.
-24–Jan.
-15, with hours varying each week.
+Schedule: Daily through Jan.
+13, with hours varying each week.
 Skating is even open on Christmas!

-Prices: $14 for adults, $10 for children, includes skate rentals; discount if you have your own skates.
-On Mondays, Alaska Airlines Visa sponsors free skate sessions: Show a card and get two free passes.
-Also, free lessons are included with admission on select weekday evenings.
-Check website for more lesson options.
+Prices: $15 for adults, $10 for children, includes skate rental; discount if you have your own skates.
+(On Mondays, Alaska Airlines Visa sponsors free skate sessions; show a card and get two free passes.)

 Stroller Skate Thursdays: Skate and push a stroller around the ice skating rink on select Thursdays, view the schedule for times.